The Complete Restaurant Guide to Getting Found on Google in 2026

 What Not to Do

-Responding Helps You Rank and Builds Trust
+Responding Helps You Rank and Shapes AI Recommendations

 Step 3: Strengthen Your Restaurant Website for Local SEO